adishourya/medm_article/src/sections/evaluation.typ

 - *Limitations of Standard NLP Metrics*: Metrics like BLEU @papineni2002bleu and ROUGE @lin-2004-rouge, while widely used in NLP, are poorly suited for evaluating open-ended medical responses.
 These metrics primarily measure n-gram overlap, which fails to capture factuality or reasoning correctness.
 Since, open ended questions inherently can be answered in multiple valid ways, a low score does not necessarily indicate a poor response, but more importantly a high score does not ensure clinical reliability.

-- Despite their limitations, we present these metrics for completeness while emphasizing the need for more robust evaluation strategies in @table_annealing and @table_prestage.
+- Despite their limitations, we present these metrics for completeness while emphasizing the need for more robust evaluation strategies in @table_annealing.

 == Our Evaluation Methodology

 - *Closed-Set Question Evaluation*: For multiple-choice questions, such as those in @xmcmic_pmc_vqa, we report accuracy as the primary metric.

-  - To address the limitations of standard accuracy calculations, we draw inspiration from @zhang2024pmcvqavisualinstructiontuning and perform inference five times #footnote[not yet done!].
+  - To address the limitations of standard accuracy calculations, we draw inspiration from @zhang2024pmcvqavisualinstructiontuning and perform inference five times.
 If the model generates different answer labels in at least three out of five runs, we dock a point to account for inconsistency.

 - *Open-Ended Question Evaluation*: For free-form responses in datasets such as @pelka2018roco and @MedPix, we leverage llm based evaluation.
-Specifically, we use a predefined template #footnote[add prompt] to systematically assess model generations via @OpenAI_ChatGPT.
+Specifically, we use a predefined template to systematically assess model generations via @OpenAI_ChatGPT.

-== Ablation studies across annealing and pre-stage finetuning
+== Ablation studies across annealing
 - We observed a performance improvement with annealing, even when using a small volume of annealing data, as shown in @table_annealing.
 While larger annealing datasets may further enhance robustness, our results indicate that even modest annealing can yield benefits for cheap.